zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/04-sinhala-amazon.md

 [Msdiv 174] (#msdiv174) {#msdiv174 .ref .msdiv} "Unshaking Change from Ragad There is no overheat that resembles a Buddha that is not, in that way, Nibbana Go to the relic.
 There is no doubt here.
-Thus behold me, the marrow is heartened.”
+Thus behold me, the marrow is heartened."

 Parayanugithigatha Nitththatha.